andyfraser/shop-demo/USER_MANUAL.md

 *   **Smart Related Products:** Discovers items using a weighted relevance algorithm (prioritizing shared attributes like Brand/Color and same-category items).
 *   **Recently Viewed:** Automatically tracks your last 7 viewed items in a dedicated section at the bottom of the page, sorted with the most recent items on the left.
 *   **Inventory Logic:** Out-of-stock products are automatically hidden from the "Featured" homepage list but remain accessible via direct links or category pages.
+*   **Multi-Currency Switcher:** Toggle between available currencies via the dropdown in the header.
+Prices across the store, including cart and checkout, will automatically convert based on current exchange rates.
 *   **Promotions & Discounts:** Real-time visibility of active deals via badges on listings and callouts on product pages.
 Supports both automatic application and manual promo codes.
     *   **Promotion Stacking:** Benefit from multiple offers at once (e.g., Free Shipping + 10% OFF coupon).
     *   **Tiered Rewards:** Dynamic "Spend more, save more" discounts (e.g., 10% off over $50, 20% off over $100).